Atlas-OS/docs/docs/getting-started/post-installation/drivers/index.md

 # Drivers

-If you have installed AtlasOS through the "Manual Driver Installation" method, this guide will be your go-to helping hand for setting up your system with all the drivers you may need.
+If you have installed AtlasOS through the Manual Driver Installation method, this guide will be your go-to helping hand for setting up your system with all the drivers you may need.

 ## :material-emoticon-confused-outline: What drivers do I need?